redfox58/tonyxu.io/docs/posts/2018/write-script-to-scrap-house-rental-price/README.md

 ---
-title: "Write script to scrap house rent price and send to your phone"
+title: Write script to scrap house rent price and send to your phone
 date: 2018-07-28
-description: "House rental is a critical thing if you are living in the silicon valley.
+description: House rental is a critical thing if you are living in the silicon valley.
 I'm planning to move to a new apartment, but the price changes often.
 I want to monitor the price and book it when it drops.
-In order to do that, I wrote a script to monitor the house rental price and push the result to my phone like below."
+In order to do that, I wrote a script to monitor the house rental price and push the result to my phone like below.
+lang: en-US
+type: post
 ---

 # Write script to scrap house rent price and send to your phone